tonyhts/nlp/readme.md

 Make sure to update the file paths and configurations in the code as needed.

-## Research Article

-This project is developed to support the research article titled "Exploring NLP Techniques for Occurrence Identification in Instrumented Wagon Data."
-The article investigates the application of NLP techniques to identify occurrences in instrumented wagon data and presents an in-depth analysis of the findings.
+#
 ## Authors

-This code was developed by the Data Science Laboratory at the Polytechnic School of the University of São Paulo, led by researchers Wellingthon Queiroz and Osvaldo Gogliano.
+This code was developed by the **Data Science Laboratory at the Polytechnic School of the University of São Paulo**, led by researchers Wellingthon Queiroz and Osvaldo Gogliano.

 - Wellingthon Queiroz (Tony Dias) - tonydiasq@gmail.com
 - Osvaldo Gogliano - ogogli@gmail.com